dexie/dexie-website/docs/liveQuery().md

 ## Fine grained observation

 The observation is as fine-grained as it can possibly be - queries that would be affected by a modification will rerender - others not (with some exceptions - false positives happen but never false negatives).
-This is also true if your querier callback performs a series of awaited queries or multiple in parallell using Promise.all().
+This is also true if your querier callback performs a series of awaited queries or multiple in parallel using Promise.all().
 It can even contain if-statements or other conditional paths within it, determining additional queries to make before returning a final result - still, observation will function and never miss an update.
 No matter how simple or complex the query is - it will be monitored in detail so that if a single part of the query is affected by a change, the querier will be executed and the component will rerender.

 Once again, the rule is that:
 <p>